danielscholl/iot-resources/README.md

 export INT_CA_PASSWORD="<password>"
 ```

-> The default Organization is `testonly` if you wish to change this you must modify the following files:
+> The default CA ORGANIZATION is `testonly` if you wish to change this you must modify the following files:
   - root_ca.dnf
   - intermediate_ca.dnf